 Many people have heard of Krav Maga and are aware of the fact that it is a system that is great for self-defense.
 Some techniques that are taught in Krav Maga are taught to MMA fighters to incorporate into their repertoire to enhance their countering of an opponent’s attack.
 Krav Maga has a reputation as being an effective system, but is it a martial art?

 Krav Maga is not classified as a martial art.
-It is a self-defense and fighting system that was developed for the Israeli Defense Force as a hand-to-hand combat style that was taught to their soldiers.
-Krav Maga incorporates techniques from many martial arts, such as Boxing, Wrestling, Karate, Aikido, and Judo.
+Instead, it is a self-defense and fighting system that was developed for the Israeli Defense Force as a hand-to-hand combat style that was taught to their soldiers.
+Krav Maga is a mixture of techniques from boxing, wrestling, karate, aikido, and judo.